 Program Training Site:

 The University of Maryland Medical Center will serve as the primary site for the training year.
 The program also maintains relationships with other area health care teaching facilities for some elective rotations.
-The University of Maryland Medical Center is a major academic tertiary care center with more than 25 percent of its beds dedicated to the care of critically ill patients, including the level three R Adams Coley Shock Trauma Center.
-The program has ten clinical specialists/faculty that provide comprehensive pharmaceutical care services to the adult ICU units.
+The University of Maryland Medical Center is a major academic tertiary care center with more than 25 percent of its beds dedicated to the care of critically ill patients, including the level three R Adams Cowley Shock Trauma Center.
+The program has seventeen clinical specialists/faculty that provide comprehensive pharmaceutical care services to the adult ICU units and emergency department.